yulesa/glaciers/docs/roadmap.md

 - [x] Develop example files to guide new users in using Glaciers.

 ## What did you get done this week:

+### 2025-01-17
+- Merged PR supporting CSV files.
+- Finished the analytics example notebook.
+- Added a new matching algorithm: `topic0_address`, and updated the provided ABI db.
+- Had discussions with some EVM indexers interested in using Glaciers.

 ### 2025-01-10
 - Added support for CSV files, PR in review.